First Responder Course

 None at all!
 All you need is an interest in learning about emergency medicine.
 If you do have prior certifications or experience, that is excellent!
 Our class is composed of students from all academic interests and experience levels, but there are no prerequisites whatsoever.

-The First Responder certification lasts two years from the date of course completion.
-The BLS for Healthcare Providers certification also lasts for two years after completion.
+The First Responder certification is lifetime.
+The BLS for Healthcare Providers certification lasts for two years after completion.

 No, you do not have to be a current UF student to take our First Responder course.